EyeofBholden/Rootpocalyps/README.md

 # Rootpocalyps
-UVIC Global Game Jam 2023 - 48 hour
+UVIC Global Game Jam 2023 - 48 hour time limit

 This is the finished Project our group created during the global game jam. link to offical site: https://globalgamejam.org/2023/games/rootpocalypse-2